specialyellow/short-url/README.md

 ## Security

-If you find any security related issues, please contact me directly at [mail@ashallendesign.co.uk](mailto:mail@ashallendesign.co.uk) to report it.
+If you find any security related issues, please contact me directly at [mail@SpecialYellow.co.uk](mailto:mail@SpecialYellow.co.uk) to report it.

 ## Contribution